TobitSoftware/chayns-components/src/react-chayns-tooltip/README.md

 | content.buttonOnClick | Function which will be set as onClick for the button shown in the tooltip.                                            | func      |       | false |
 | content.html          | React Node which will be rendered in the tooltip.
 It's required if you don't use the text property                    | node      |       | true  |

+Also, you can call the methods show() and hide() on the reference of the tooltip.

 #### Example ####